ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:
 * An IVSM (Interoperability Virtual State Machine) is instantiated and operational.
 * Authorized BPI Subjects are registered with the IVSM.
-* A joint state with a proof of correctness is present on the IVSM.
+* A joint state with a verifier system for the proof of correctness is present on the IVSM.

 Test Steps:
 1. Check for the unique identifier of the BPI in the IVSM's list of authorized BPI subjects.
-2. The authorized BPI Subject triggers the "Verify Proof of Correctness" operation on the IVSM.
-3. Inspect the results of the "Verify Proof of Correctness" operation to ensure that the joint state's proof of correctness is successfully verified.
+2. Verify the zero-knowledge proof using the verifier system.
 4. Review the audit trail generated by the IVSM for the verification operation.

 Expected Results:

 1. The BPI Subject is authorized, and their credentials are valid.
-2. The operation is initiated successfully.
+2. The proof of correctness is successfully verified by the verifier system.
-3. The IVSM provides verification results indicating the correctness of the proof associated with the joint state.
-4. The audit trail accurately reflects the details of the verification operation initiated by the authorized BPI Subject.
+4. The audit trail accurately reflects the details of the verification by the verifier system.

 #### **[R182]**